Hmzrhell/Discord-Selfbot/README.md

 # Discord Selfbot

 A Discord selfbot built with Node.js that provides automated interaction features.
-This bot responds to commands with a comma (`++`) prefix and includes functionality for automatic reactions, auto-pinging users, and chatpack (auto-response) features.
+This bot responds to commands with a `++` prefix and includes functionality for automatic reactions, auto-pinging users, and chatpack (auto-response) features.

 ## ⚠️ Important Warning